 You can pass on assets up to the value of your nil rate band without creating an Inheritance Tax bill.
-The nil rate band is currently £325,000 and has been fixed at this amount for the last 10 years.
-It will increase in line with inflation from April 2021.
+The nil rate band is currently £325,000 and it will remain fixed at this amount until April 2026.

 The Government introduced the residence nil rate band in 2017 as an additional amount that could be passed on tax-free against the value of the family home.
-It is currently £150,000 and will rise to £175,000 in April 2020.
+The residence nil rate band is currently £175,000.
 This can save you tens of thousands of pounds worth of tax, but the rules aren’t that simple.

 To use the residence nil rate band you must pass your property on to direct descendants such as children (including foster, adopted or step-children) or grandchildren, but not nieces or nephews.
 Importantly you cannot use a discretionary trust to pass on the home, but some other types of trust do qualify.
 Discretionary trusts feature in many people’s Wills, so you should review yours if you want to make use of this additional nil rate band.

 The residence nil rate band is tapered down for bigger estates.
 For every £2 that your estate is valued over £2 million, the residence nil rate band reduces by £1.
-This means that, from April 2020, estates worth more than £2.35 million may not benefit from it.
+This means that estates worth more than £2.35 million may not benefit from it.

 Again, the rules are complex.
 HMRC uses a slightly different calculation to work out the value of your estate when it comes to the residence nil rate band.
 If your estate is close to the £2 million mark you should speak to a financial planner to see how the residence nil rate band affects you and what you can do to make the most of it.